 I can’t prove it, but my view is that decades of a ruthless and pernicious system of unbridled capitalism — perpetuated by both sides of the political spectrum — helped bring about the crisis we’re witnessing in America.
 It’s a crisis of values and reality that arises through a kind of continuous Faustian bargain, under a manufactured illusion of general prosperity.
 What follows is a spiritual hollowness that brings out the dark side of human nature in a desperate attempt to fill it.
 It has driven things to a point where it is unclear how to prevent increasing division, political polarisation, tribalism, information chaos, and further violence.
 Removing Trump is only the beginning; the complex and layered issues remain.
 But I am hopeful that the Biden-Harris Administration and a Democrat-controlled Congress will come up with thoughtful solutions.
 A clear pathway does exist.

 As long as the general population is passive, apathetic, diverted to consumerism or hatred of the vulnerable, then the powerful can do as they please, and those who survive will be left to contemplate the outcome.

 — Noam Chomsky

-* I spent five years in Akron, Ohio in the early 2000s as a student-athlete and have regularly travelled for work to major US cities.
+* I spent five years in Akron, Ohio in the early 2000s as a student-athlete and have regularly traveled for work to major US cities.
 I was born and raised in Poland during the Communist rule and transition to a democratic system and a free-market economy.
-I experienced deep culture shock in the US, and after completing my masters in business, I left the country in 2007 disillusioned with its reality.
+I experienced deep culture shock in the US, and after completing my master's in business, I left the country in 2007 disillusioned with its reality.
 I’ve resided in the UK since, but remain keenly interested in US events.